eddyystop/feathers-service-verify-reset/README.md

 The client then routes itself based on the URL.
-You will likely use you favorite client-side router, but a way primitive routing would be:
+You will likely use you favorite client-side router, but a primitive routing would be:

 ```javascript
 const [leader, provider, action, slug] = window.location.pathname.split('/');